 Appropriate Vaccine Usage

-This tells you the percentage of patients who received the pneumonia and flu vaccines.
+This tells you the percentage of patients that were administered the pneumonia and flu vaccines.
 Higher vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-In The Sanctuary at Wilmington Place, 14.88% Percentage of Patients
+In The Sanctuary at Wilmington Place, 10.88% of Patients

 Ability to Keep Residents Mobile

-In The Sanctuary at Wilmington Place, 16.29% Percentage of Residents
+In The Sanctuary at Wilmington Place, 17.65% of Residents

-This tells you the percentage of patients that were able to retain mobility over time.
-Optimizing mobility is usually a good sign for residents' well-being.
+This is the percent of residents that remained mobile levels over time.
+Retaining mobility is often a great sign for residents' well-being.

 Short-term Care: Rehospitalizations

-In The Sanctuary at Wilmington Place, 16.29 Percentage of Residents Rehospitalized
+In The Sanctuary at Wilmington Place, 17.65% of Residents Rehospitalized

 Short-term Care: ER Visits

-In The Sanctuary at Wilmington Place, 12 Percentage of Patients
+In The Sanctuary at Wilmington Place, 13.2% of Patients

 Short-term Care: Facilitates Functional Improvement

-In The Sanctuary at Wilmington Place, 75.25% Percentage of Resident
+In The Sanctuary at Wilmington Place, 76.15% of Resident

-This metric measures the percent of short-term stay patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Many in the industry would argue this is a reasonable measure of a facility's rehabilitation performance.
+This indicates the percent of short-term residents who saw functional improvements, such as enhanced ability to perform activities of daily living.
+Higher levels of independence with ADL's often correlates with superior rehabilitation.

 Scores for Dayton, OH